kelbert2/JavaNuggets/JavaScript.md

 // need to pass the same function that was used in the assignment - so passing an arrow function will not remove it as two arrow functions don't reference the same function.
 You need to store the function in a variable in order to remove them later
 ```

-Mouse Events:
-* click – when the mouse clicks on an element (touchscreen devices generate it on a tap).
-* contextmenu – when the mouse right-clicks on an element.
-* mouseover / mouseout – when the mouse cursor comes over / leaves an element.
-* mousedown / mouseup – when the mouse button is pressed / released over an element.
-* mousemove – when the mouse is moved.

-Form element events:
-* submit – when the visitor submits a <form>.
-* focus – when the visitor focuses on an element, e.g. on an <input>.

-Keyboard events:
-* keydown and keyup – when the visitor presses and then releases the button.

 Document events:
 * DOMContentLoaded – when the HTML is loaded and processed, DOM is fully built.
 Cannot set with a property - can only set with addEventListener("DOMContentLoaded", function(event)).